top of page

 Opportunities

 As HIFI was not yet ready to conduct usability testing, we recommended leveraging software and user forums to identify candidates who closely matched the personas we had developed.
 This approach ensured that future iterations would be grounded in user perspectives.
-I developed a User Journey Map to help us visualize the testing results and any iterations we would need to make.
+I created a User Journey Map to help us visualize the testing results and any iterations we would need to make.

 Usability Testing Strategies: